Startek® wins 2024 People's Choice Stevie® award for Favorite New Products

 Startek Interaction Analytics® honored for transforming customer interactions with AI-driven insights

-DENVER, June 25, 2024 /PRNewswire/ -- Startek®, a digital-first global customer experience (CX) solutions provider, announced its Startek Interaction Analytics solution was named winner of the 2024 People's Choice Stevie® for Favorite New Products in the AI – Other category of The 22nd American Business Awards®.
+MUMBAI, India, June 25, 2024 /PRNewswire/ -- Startek®, a digital first global customer experience (CX) solutions provider, announced its Startek Interaction Analytics solution was named winner of the 2024 People's Choice Stevie® Award in the 22nd Annual American Business Awards® for Favorite New Products in the AI – Other category of The American Business Awards®.

 The People's Choice Stevie Awards for Favorite New Products are a feature of The American Business Awards in which the general public can vote for their favorite new products and services of the year.
 More than 12,000 votes were cast in people's choice categories this year.
 All new products and services nominated in the ABAs' new product categories were included in people's choice voting.